mehedi-sharif/soulspring/content/our-doctors.md

     institute: Chicago Medical School
     internship: ''
-    bio: "Dr. Cheryl Perlis is a board-certified physician specializing in natural hormone therapy, brain and body biochemistry, and aesthetic procedures.  \n\nTrained as a conventional obstetrician gynecologist at Chicago Medical School, she found her calling in functional/integrative medicine.
-Dr. Perlis has studied and trained nationwide under top doctors and thought leaders and is constantly learning cutting-edge medical information and procedures to benefit her patients. \n\nDr.
+    bio: "Dr. Cheryl Perlis is a board-certified physician specializing in natural hormone therapy, brain and body biochemistry, and aesthetic procedures.  \nTrained as a conventional obstetrician gynecologist at Chicago Medical School, she found her calling in functional/integrative medicine.
+Dr. Perlis has studied and trained nationwide under top doctors and thought leaders and is constantly learning cutting-edge medical information and procedures to benefit her patients. "
-      Perlis has been in private practice since 1990, helping hundreds of men and women look and feel their best.  "
     doctors_quote:
       title: Why I choose Soul Spring
       content: 'I am so excited to have Soul Spring as part of my practice because